For processing data within the context of our online system and making contact via contact forms and email newsletters

 The registrations for the newsletter are logged in order to be able to substantiate the registration process in accordance with the legal requirements.
 This includes the storage of both the time of registration and confirmation as well as the IP address.
 Changes in your stored data are similarly logged.

-You can revoke your consent to the receipt of our newsletter at any time.
-You can unsubscribe at the Link in the newsletter or by sending a written notice to WAGO Kontakttechnik GmbH & Co.
+You can withdraw your consent to the receipt of our newsletter at any time.
+You can unsubscribe at the link in the newsletter or by sending a written notice to WAGO GmbH & Co.
 KG, Digital Department: Newsletter, Hansastraße 27, 32423 Minden, Germany.
-In case of a written notice, the cancellation is implemented with us within three weeks of receipt.
+In case of a written notice, the cancellation is implemented with us within three (3) weeks of receipt.

 The consents to the sending of email addresses occur based on Art.
 6 (1)(a), Art.
 7 GDPR and § 7 (2) no. 3 or (3) of the German Fair Trade Practices Act (UWG).
-Performance of statistical inquiries and analyses, and logging of the registration procedure, take place based on our legitimate interests under Art.
+Statistical inquiries and analyses and logging of the registration procedure are conducted based on our legitimate interests under Art.
 6 (1)(f) GDPR.
-Our interest is directed towards the deployment of a user-friendly and secure newsletter system that is in keeping with our business interests, serves the direct advertising, among other things, and meets user expectations.
+Our interest is directed towards the deployment of a user-friendly and secure newsletter system that serves our business interests, such as direct advertising, among other things, and meets user expectations.

 If we use your personal data for direct advertising, you may object to this at any time pursuant to Art.
 21 GDPR by notifying us.

 We offer you an application service in the form of a login area.
 You can register there and call up the application assistant, which will lead you through our application service.
 There you will have to give at least the following information about yourself: first name, last name, email address and user name.
 Other than that, you can supply all data about yourself that you feel is useful for the application.